USS Lucid (MSO-458): WestPac tours of duty

 The second warship to be named Lucid by the United States Navy, the keel of AM-458 was laid down by Higgins Inc. Shipyard in New Orleans, Louisiana on 16 March 1953.
 The vessel was launched on 14 November 1953, sponsored by Mrs. Mary J. Barrow and was reclassified MSO-458 on 7 February 1955.
 Lucid was commissioned on 4 May 1955, Lieutenant J. H. Graham, USN in command.

 After shakedown in the Caribbean, Lucid sailed for the Pacific Ocean, arriving at Long Beach, California on 22 August.
-For the next thirteen months, she performed mine warfare exercises on the U.S. West Coast, then sailed on her first western Pacific tour on 1 October 1956.
+For the next thirteen months, she performed mine warfare exercises on the U.S. West Coast, then sailed on her first western Pacific tour on 1 October 1956, under the command of Lt.
+Hollis T. Rodgers.
 During the period from 1956 to 5 November 1963, Lucid sailed on four WestPac cruises and while there performed operations with the U.S. 7th Fleet.
 In addition to exercises with the 7th Fleet, the minesweeper participated in goodwill programs in the countries she visited.
 The time between WestPac cruises was spent in mine countermeasure exercises off the southern California coast.